jlhco/govwifi-product-page/README.md

 $ rspec ./spec/features/
 ```

+## Deployment

+This project is deployed to github pages

 ## Contributing

 The `source` folder contains all the pages that you will want to change, eg: `index.html.erb`.
 Whenever you save a change, the site will automatically reload so you can see your changes at `http://localhost:4567`.